nightmarelullaby/spike-websockets/README.md

 }
 ```

 Here, we are putting a emit method inside a useEffect and emiting a event with it's name and in the second parameter, any data we want.
-In this case, we will be pasing a string called room.
+In this case, we will be pasing a string called "room1".

 It's important to add socket.off in our useEffect cleanup function.